d-khan/dslabs/honors/arrays.md

 | Nov | 86 |
 | Dec | 63 |

 The manager plans to run an advertising campaign for the products offered by the company.
-The manager wants to know which consecutive months have the maximum positive sales, so the advertisement can be targeted on months before and after the successive months of the maximum positive sales.
+The manager wants to know which consecutive months have the maximum positive sales so that the advertisement can be targeted on months before and after the successive months of the maximum positive sales.
 Based on the dataset, you have the following tasks:

 a.
-Write an
+Explain how you are going to solve the problem mentioned above.
+No coding or pseudocode is needed in this step.
+b.
+Implement the solution that you proposed in part a.
+Furthermore, the implemented solution should be able to provide the correct output when "Sales" values are different from the given dataset.
+c.
+Write the pseudocode and include the

-## What to submit?
+## Submission?

 - All the explanations are saved in .txt format and uploaded in Canvas.
 - Create a video that explains your solution.
 Furthermore, the video should show your face on one side of the screen (preferably the top or bottom right of the screen).